 Also refer to General Academic Regulations G1-G15.

-The student, who registers for this programme, has to submit his or her curriculum to the Programme coordinator for approval at the beginning of each academic year.
+A student who registers for this programme has to submit his or her curriculum to the Dean for approval at the beginning of each year.

 Important information for all prospective students for 2023

 The admission requirements below apply to all who apply for admission to the University of Pretoria with a National Senior Certificate (NSC) and Independent Examination Board (IEB) qualifications.
 Click here for this Faculty Brochure.

 English Home Language or English First Additional Language